excessive/DOMy/docs/syntax.md

 ### class

-Assign any number of non-unique classes to element
+Assign any number of non-unique classes to element:

 ```lua
 return {